-In the State of Texas, all dogs are not treated equal.
+In the State of Texas, all dogs are not treated equally.
 Whether a dog owner can be held civilly liable for damages done by their dog depends often on what city or county the dog happens to be kept in.
-It is important that you be aware of what your county’s laws are so that you know your rights.
+It is important that you know of what your county’s laws are so that you know your rights.

 Texas Statewide Dangerous Dog Laws

 The Texas Health and Safety Code sets forth the minimum laws that must be followed in Title 10 Chapter 822.
 These regulations pertain to “dangerous dogs.”
 A “dangerous dog” is defined as a dog that has made an unprovoked attack on a person causing bodily injury in a place other than a qualified enclosure, or; the dog commits unprovoked acts other than from inside a qualified enclosure and those acts cause a person to reasonably believe that the dog will attack and cause bodily injury to that person.
 Texas Health and Safety Code 822.041(2).
 Once an owner learns the dog is dangerous, he is required to register the dog with animal control and restrain the dog at all times.
 Failure to do so can result in both civil and criminal responsibility.
 Texas Health and Safety Code 822.044.

 The Texas law contains a glaring flaw.
 If the owner has no knowledge of a prior attack or qualifying acts of aggressiveness that make someone perceive an attack as likely, the law simply does not apply.
 Thus, a person can keep any type of dog he likes on his property and claim he has a lack of knowledge that the dog was aggressive or had attacked anyone.
 This is true even if the dog is a pit bull trained as a fighting dog fight.
 Furthermore, since the law only applies to “dangerous dogs,” there is no leash law or restraint requirement imposed upon dogs that have not yet attacked anyone.